Ar1Mi/voronoiSymulator/README.md

 ## Description

-**Voronoi Simulator V2** is an advanced Voronoi diagram simulator that accounts for wind influence, developed in Python using PyQt6.
+**Voronoi Simulator** is an advanced Voronoi diagram simulator that accounts for wind influence, developed in Python using PyQt6.
 The project allows for modeling the spread of sensor influence zones under external environmental conditions.

 ### Key Features:
 *   🌌 **Voronoi Diagram Generation:** Classical and weighted diagrams.